Blog post by Marco Altini

 HR & gender.
 Entire dataset on the left, clustered by age group on the right.

-In this post we've explored the relation between HR, HRV, age and gender in a sample of about 3000 HRV4Training users.
-We limited our analysis to these two basic stratifications as we easily end up with a small sample of users when we start stratifying over 3 or 4 parameters (it's never gonna be enough data, as you can always do one more stratification).
+In this post we've explored the relation between HR, HRV, age and gender.
+We limited our analysis to these two basic stratifications as we easily end up with a small sample when we start stratifying over 3 or 4 parameters.

 However, other factors would be interesting to explore, for example training load as a proxy to fitness level, something we recently introduced in the app, which is most likely strongly related to changes in baseline HR, and probably less on changes in baseline HRV.

-We will keep revisiting this analysis as well as the Population Comparisons screen in the app, as we gather more data.
-Below you can see some of the relations explored in this post as they will appear in the HRV4Training app in about 2 weeks.
+Below you can see some of the relations explored in this post as they appear in the HRV4Training app.

 rMSSD reduction with age